 Premium ghee producers, therefore, prefer grass-fed milk to make the best-quality ghee.

-Which ghee is pure?
+Which ghee is premium?

 How do ghee producers extend the shelf life of ghee?

-Premium ghee producers maintain the purity of the manufactured ghee and ensure special care in ghee packaging so that ghee inside the pack remains moisture-proof, UV ray protected, and shielded from unwanted heat exposure.
+Premium ghee producers maintain the quality of the manufactured ghee and ensure special care in ghee packaging so that ghee inside the pack remains moisture-proof, UV ray protected, and shielded from unwanted heat exposure.

 If you, as the user, can preserve ghee from unnecessary exposure to light, heat, and moisture, you can extend the shelf life of this dairy product.
 Usually, good quality ghee stays intact for 18 months from the date of manufacturing without the support of refrigeration.